sowsri1218/Games_Analysis/README.md

 In Japan, Namco Bandai Games was the top publisher by sales.

+These insights provide a comprehensive overview of the video game industry trends, preferences, and performance over time.

 ## **Data Visualization**

-Created interactive visualizations using Tableau to effectively communicate these insights.
+Created interactive dashboard using Tableau to effectively communicate these insights.

 Find the Interactive Tableau Dashboard here: